wgong/code2cloud/README.md

 # Code-to-Cloud
-> ***Speed up software innovation from code to cloud***
+> ***Streamline software innovation from code to cloud***

 This project was completed during the Insight DevOps program (New York, Jan 2019)

 ## Business Problem
 How to streamline software development process by leveraging DevOps best practice and tools such as Jenkins, CI/CD?

-Our goal is to help IT automate test > build > deliver > deploy processes so that developer can focus on coding features.
+Our goal is to automate test > build > deliver > deploy processes so that developer can focus on coding features.

 Business benefits include faster time-to-market speed, productivity gain and cost savings.